Mindfulness for Health

 The approach will be experiential, with opportunities for questions and group discussions within a kind and supportive space.
 The course is led by an experienced and accredited mindfulness teacher with many years of experience teaching the Breathwork’s Mindfulness for Health course, both in person and online.

 One of the benefits of the Mindfulness for Health course is having a supportive and friendly peer group with a shared experience of living with pain or ill health.
 During the 8-week course, there are many opportunities to connect with and to learn from each other as well as the course leader as everyone takes part in a mindful journey together.
-In order to create a supportive learning space, we keep the number of course participants between 10 and 15 with a second teacher if numbers are above 12.
+In order to create a supportive learning space, we keep the number of course participants to 12.

 The course includes home practice with the recommendation to do 10 minutes of meditation or mindful movement twice each day and a weekly mindful activity in daily life.
 (However, there is an emphasis on self-care and pacing throughout the course and participants are encouraged to bring this to their home practice).
 You will have access to recordings of guided meditations and other resources linked to the course material which you can download.
 The course leader will also send a weekly email after each session with key learning points and any additional resources which you can access online.
 At the end of the course you will have free lifetime access to the Breathworks community of practice.